ksheahen/ksheahen/README.md

 - 🌱 I’m currently learning: <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6a/JavaScript-logo.png/800px-JavaScript-logo.png" height ="24"> <img src="https://static-00.iconduck.com/assets.00/react-icon-512x512-u6e60ayf.png" height="24"> <img src="https://static-00.iconduck.com/assets.00/linux-icon-2048x2048-sy06t4un.png" height="24">
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kathrynsheahen/)
 - 💬 What I'm currently working on ... <a href="https://github.com/thanetate/Reading-Realm">Reading Realm</a> <a href="https://github.com/ksheahen/Garden">Create Your Own Garden</a>
-- 🎃 2024 HackUNT Project - Hallowen/Scary Challenge Track ... <a href="https://github.com/thanetate/MERNhackUNT">Monster Match</a>
+- 🎃 2024 HackUNT - Hallowen/Scary Challenge Track ... <a href="https://github.com/thanetate/MERNhackUNT">Monster Match</a>
+  - During the 2024 HackUNT, I collaborated with my fellow peers in creating a dating app with a spooky twist.
+I tackled designing and implementing our UI, especially for our home page, utilizing tools like        Figma to assist in this process.
+Check out the Monster Match repository to see previews and learn more!
 - ⚡ Fun fact: I am a huge Dallas Stars fan.